-Steam humidifiers with immersed electrodes use the conductivity of drinking water to generate
+Steam humidifiers with immersed electrodes use the conductivity of fresh water to generate steam

-steam by heating water.
-Between the electrodes integrated in the steam cylinder, steam is generated by an electric current at the immersion electrodes, which heat the water and bring it to
+by heating water.
+Between the electrodes integrated in the steam cylinder, steam is generated by an electric current at the immersion electrodes, which heat the water and bring it to boiling

 Depending on the amount of water in the cylinder, which comes into contact with the surface of the electrodes and depending on the conductivity of the water, the current strength at the electrodes varies.